 There is method to the madness in what I read concurrently, by the way.
 I generally have one or sometimes two nonfiction, and 3-4 fiction including graphic novels, for a total of not more than five.
 I try not to have more than one really long book (600+ pages of fiction, 450+ of nonfiction) going at once, though I’m currently seriously breaking that rule with two long fictions and a long nonfiction.
 I nearly always have at least one fantasy book going (Outlander counts), which should surprise nobody.
 It looks like chaos but there’s a very strong set of rules I read by, and when I break them (like right now) I usually get it over my head in too many books and regret it.

 When I talk about reading more than one book at a time, people’s reactions are pretty much always either “how. and why.” or “SOMEONE ELSE DOES THAT TOO YAY”.
-Which are you, dear reader?
+Which are you, friend?